Indian-origin enforcement officer jailed for pocketing illegal tobacco products at Singapore's Changi Airport | Law-Order

 - Singapore

-An Indian-origin enforcement officer was sentenced to three months' jail and fined SGD 800 (nearly 592 USD) for having pocketed illegal tobacco products from apprehended offenders at Singapore's Changi Airport.
+An Indian-origin enforcement officer was sentenced to three months' jail and fined SGD 800 (nearly USD 592) for having pocketed illegal tobacco products from apprehended offenders at Singapore's Changi Airport.

-Mohan Raj Akilan, 31, and a Malaysian national, pocketed SGD 1,417 (nearly 1100 USD) worth of illegal tobacco-related products that were voluntarily disposed of by incoming travellers at Changi Airport.
+Mohan Raj Akilan, 31, and a Malaysian national, pocketed SGD 1,417 (nearly USD 1,100) worth of illegal tobacco-related products that were voluntarily disposed of by incoming travellers at Changi Airport.

 Another charge was taken into consideration during the sentencing, The Straits Times newspaper reported on Thursday.